AsiMrz/AB-Testing/README.md

 (Picture)

 ## Data Exploration and Visualisation
-Since the Dataset provided with[MÜRŞIDE YARKIN](https://www.kaggle.com/mursideyarkin/mobile-games-ab-testing-with-cookie-cats/notebook) did not need to be cleaned or any other extra work, we started straightly with Data Exploration.
+Since the provided Dataset did not need to be cleaned or any other extra work, we started straightly with Data Exploration.
 Meanwhile, we could learn a bit more about the data set.

 ### Some General Info: